sakshamtaneja21/sakshamtaneja21/README.md

 [![GitHub followers](https://img.shields.io/github/followers/sakshamtaneja21?label=Follow&style=social)](https://github.com/sakshamtaneja/?tab=follow)
 ---
 ## Hi there 👋,
 I'm Saksham Taneja, Student at 👨‍💻 JECRC University Pursuing BCA.
-I am a tech and management enthusiasts, Would love to be a cloud evangelist and see myself as a Product / Program Manager in my later carrier.
+I am a tech and management enthusiast, Would love to be a cloud evangelist and see myself as a Product / Program Manager in my later career.

 ## 🧐 About
 - 🏄‍ Community guy who loves being involved in communities and help students grow